-- Fix graphical engine empty clip (empty clip had got a size of 1 pixel). - Clip not respected when clip is set "just after or before" graphics context drawable area: first (or last) line (or column) of graphics context was rendered.
+- Fix Graphics Engine empty clip (empty clip had got a size of 1 pixel). - Clip not respected when clip is set "just after or before" graphics context drawable area: first (or last) line (or column) of graphics context was rendered.

-• Fix graphical engine clip (cannot be outside graphics context).
+• Fix Graphics Engine clip (cannot be outside graphics context).